 (Long Version: Italics, bold, underline, increase in font size emphasis – mine)

-The Civil Rights Act of 1866 is the Progenitor and “Rossetta Stone” of the 14th Amendment.
+The Civil Rights Act of 1866 (The Act) is the Progenitor and “Rosetta Stone” of the 14th Amendment.

-Like to other American peoples of the United States, all of whom are of willing immigration heritage, the Act is specifically intended to ensure is Subjects experiential, “equal justice under law” citizenship “as is enjoyed by White citizens” according to Section 1
+Like no other American peoples, ethnicity or nationality citizens of the United States, all of whom are of willing immigration heritage, the Act is specifically intended to ensure its’ Subject-Beneficiaries, experiential, “equal justice under law” citizenship “as is enjoyed by White citizens” according to Section 1.

 See Civil Rights Act of 1866: Unedited

-Civil Rights Act of 1866: This act granted-entitled the freed chattel slaves and their descendant children US Citizenship, and gave the federal government the power, particularly through the Office of the Commander In Chief, i.e, the President to by any means necessary to protect their civil rights.
+Civil Rights Act of 1866: This act embedded, enshrined, codified into the US Constitution, solely and exclusively grants, and entitles, the freed chattel slaves and their descendant children, a specialized, US citizenship, which gives the federal government specific authority and power, directly under the jurisdiction of the Commander In Chief, i.e, the POTUS, to by any means necessary protect their super, civil rights.